withcenter/fireflow/etc/readme/flutterflow/en/chat.md

 - `sentAt` is the time that the message was sent.

 - When there is a url in the text, the fireflow will save the url preview information at `previewUrl`, `previewTitle`, `previewDescription`, `previewImageUrl`.
 If there is no url in the text or it cannot save preview informatin, the fields become empty string.
+  - The `previewDescriptoin` has the full description from the site.
+If you need to cut it short, you may use a custom fuction (or a code expression).

 ## Logic of chat